tdurouchoux/dsview_vault/topics/Concept/KAN Revolution.md

 type: Concept
 ---

-A transformative approach in the field of artificial intelligence and data science that emphasizes efficiency and effectiveness in achieving results.
+A transformative approach or methodology in the field of artificial intelligence.